duonghominhhuy/duonghominhhuy.github.io/_posts/2019-01-18-becoming-an-ios-developer.markdown

     </div>

     <div class="toright">
-        <p>Install <a href="https://developer.apple.com/xcode/" target="_blank">Xcode</a> from the Mac App Store, that's your IDE that you will use to develop Apple native applications including iOS, macOS, tvOS, and watchOS applications.</p>
+        <p>Install <a href="https://developer.apple.com/xcode/" target="_blank">Xcode</a> from the Mac App Store, that's the IDE that you will use to develop Apple native applications including iOS, macOS, tvOS, and watchOS applications.</p>
     </div>
 </div>